shichenliu97/active-matters-programmed-phase-transition/notes/percolation-notes.md

 ## Run series 8
 We are interested to see whether initial incubation with dead motors would facilitate global contraction.
 I first incubated the MTs in 1000 dead motors and then added 5000 active motors.
 Interestingly, this appears to inhibit global contraction as it both increases the minimum required length of the long MTs and increases the amount of time needed for the global contractile network to form even when the long MTs are above the required length.

+## Run series 9
+To more closely approximate our experimental conditions, here we define the length of the MTs according to a negative binomial distribution with a long tail.
+We continue to observe global contraction when $p=0.4$.

+## Run series 10
+We would like to determine the maximum allowed value of $p$ in a negatie binomial distribution.
+It turns out that we do not get global contraction for $p$ above 0.4.
+Even when $p = 0.4$, we do not consistently get global contraction.